MicrosoftDocs/xamarin-docs/docs/ios/get-started/installation/device-provisioning/manual-provisioning.md

 After adding the device to the developer portal, it is necessary to create a provisioning profile and add the device to it.

 <a name="provisioningprofile" />

-## Creating a Development Provisioning Profile
+## Creating a development provisioning profile

 As with the Development Certificate, Provisioning Profiles can be manually created through the [Certificates, Identifiers & Profiles](https://developer.apple.com/account/overview.action) section of Apple's Members Center.